raspberrypilearning/networking-lessons/DNS (Domain Name System)/README.md

 Consider how something like this might work on the Internet.
 Real Internet DNS distributes the responsibility of remembering what name is for an IP address to a network of many DNS servers around the world.

 What actually happens is that there are DNS servers dedicated to different domain name levels.
 For example there will be one for `.com`, another for `.org` and another for `.co.uk`.
 So when you type in an address like `raspberrypi.org` the query will pass through several DNS servers before the answer gets back to you.

+Once an iterative DNS query has been resolved the first DNS server will cache the result, that is to remember it for later.
+That way if the same name is asked for again it already has the answer and can rapidly respond without having to consult other DNS servers.

 ## Main practical activity